jxnl/blog/docs/things.md

+---
+description: "A list of things I've been using and plan on using in the future."
+---

 # Things

 In the past 2 decades I went from sharing a bed with my parents renting out the unfinished basement of some canadian family to doing quite a bit better for myself.
 This is all the stuff I did, plan to do, and plan on doing more of next year.
 I'll include some of my general thoughts on the stuff I've been using.